freia-lab/e3-gersemi/plc/README.txt

 GERSEMI_PLC_2021_11_03 - KG, Added support for FT644 (DB100/101 source files *_V12, DB304, DB321, DB400, FC404).
 		Changed the condition for "Underrange" error from <=Min to <Min (FC304 NW9).
 GERSEMI_PLC_2021_11_16 - KG, Added CV644 to SQ1 (FC557).
+GERSEMI_PLC_2021_11_17 - KG, Fixed a bug: creating the sHtrOn status (#RR in FC414).
+It was a logical AND instead of OR of the
+		3 heaters' status.
+GERSEMI_PLC_2021_11_22 - Fixed opening of FV641 in SQ15 step 6 amnd 8 (FC556).